 The process of creating an estate plan begins by gathering all important documents and taking an inventory of assets.
 Most estates are larger than their owners realize.

-Assets include the home, savings, insurance policies, investments, retirement plans
+Assets include the home, savings, insurance policies, investments, retirement plans and business interests.

 Seek professional advice